 Walking around Leiden, the city's glorious history seems to come to life.
 The Academiegebouw, which is the ceremonial seat of the university, De Waag (the Weigh house), De Burcht (the Citadel), the stately mansions lining the famous Rapenburg canal, the beautiful Pieterskerk (church of Peter), the Hooglandse kerk (Highland church), and the 35 hofjes or almshouses in the city all tell the story of Leiden's history.

 Get to know the town by way of a walking tour.
 A wide choice of themes are available with an English instruction.
-Buy one of the Leiden city walks at the Visitor Centre Leiden:
+Buy one of the Leiden city walks at the Tourist Office Leiden:

 Cycling in and around Leiden